 - Consult an Attorney: The most beneficial step you could take when filing a lawsuit would be to consult with a car accident lawyer trusts.
 Although there are many sources available with free information about lawsuits and how to file them, there is no substitute for a competent and professional attorney who has experience trying cases like yours in your local court.
 A qualified attorney will already know the forms you need, will know how to gather and present your evidence to the court, and will be able to recommend a strategy for pursuing your claim at trial or engaging in settlement negotiations that could get you the compensation you need faster and more efficiently.

 Filing a lawsuit is not easy and winning your case is even harder.
-Consult the sources available to you, gather and organize the facts of your case, and strongly consider hiring an attorney.
+Consult the sources available to you, gather and organize the facts of your case, and strongly consider hiring a Personal Injury attorney.